Not Another Cry It Out Method

-- The purpose of waiting a few minutes is to make sure baby is awake and to determine whether they are in need of soothing or if it is time to feed.
+- The purpose of waiting a few minutes is to ensure the baby is awake and determine whether they need soothing or if it is time to feed.

 So, we practice the pause.

 “Practice the Pause” simply means to wait just a few minutes before reacting.
 Whether in the middle of a nap sleep cycle or when they wake in the middle of the night, just wait.
-By waiting a few minutes it will give them the opportunity to wake, fuss, and go back to sleep or they will let us know they are ready to eat.
+Waiting a few minutes will give them the opportunity to wake up, fuss, and go back to sleep, or they will let us know they are ready to eat.

-- Once baby is 12 weeks of age and major transitions are happening, like getting rid of the swaddle, learning to roll over, or exploring foods, there is some crying that happens.
+- Once the baby is 12 weeks of age and major transitions are happening, like getting rid of the swaddle, learning to roll over, or exploring foods, some crying happens.

 - With Moms on Call, we give you specific guidelines for what to do when your little one wakes early from a nap or in the middle of the night, according to age.

-- With key elements in place, we can get through this and be sleeping through the night within a few days!
+- With key elements in place, we can get through this and sleep through the night within a few days!